usubalang/usuba/_posts/2020-01-07-usuba-genesis.md

 attacks, we can use _boolean masking_, which consists in representing each bit _b_ of secret data by _n_ random bits (called _shares_) such that their `xor` is equal to the original secret bit: `b = b0 ^ b1 ^ ... ^ bn` for each secret bit _b_.
+The idea being that an attacker now needs to determine the value of _n_ bits of data in order to know the value of a single secret bit, which increases exponentially (in _n_) the cost of the attack.
 If _n_ is greater than 2, this technique is called _higher order boolean masking_.
 Adding this protection `lookup_ct` would produce the following code (assuming that `index` has already been masked and is therefore now an array of shares):

 ```c
 int* lookup_ct_masked(int index[NUMBER_OF_SHARES]) {